LogtalkDotOrg/logtalk3/INSTALL.md

 directory, which should be in your `PATH` environment variable.
 The script also creates a symbolic link, `$prefix/share/logtalk`, which can be used for e.g. defining the `LOGTALKHOME` environment variable described below.
-Man pages are installed on the `$prefix/share/man` directory, which should be in your `MANPATH` environment variable.
+Man pages are installed in the `$prefix/share/man` directory, which should be in your `MANPATH` environment variable.

 If you're using **Windows**, you can simply use the provided GUI installer